 - Research.
 Gather data on all possible contributors to your cause.
-The research stage will include getting to know other companies that operate with a similar purpose, finding people and organizations that can benefit you, exploring the major challenges of the field, and so on.
+The research stage will include getting to know other companies that operate with similar purposes, finding people and other organizations that can benefit you, exploring the major challenges of the field, and so on.

 - SWOT analysis.
 Take a look at your organization’s Strengths, Weaknesses, Opportunities, and Threats.
 A good nonprofit strategic plan has to be equally self-aware and forward-looking.

 Tip: You can also use SWOT analysis to assess each separate element of your strategy, including tactics and employees.

 - Objective establishment.
 A Specific, Measurable, Achievable, Relevant, and Timely (SMART) model is excellent for creating both long-term and short-term objectives.
 Here, it is vital to make sure that every sub-goal ultimately serves the original purpose.